krb5/krb5/doc/rst_source/krb_admins/admin_commands/kadmind.rst

 -----------

 This command starts the KADM5 administration server.
-If the database is db2, the administration server runs on the master Kerberos server, which stores the KDC prinicpal database and the KADM5 policy database.
+If the database is db2, the administration server runs on the master Kerberos server, which stores the KDC principal database and the KADM5 policy database.
 If the database is LDAP, the administration server and the KDC server need not run on the same machine.  *kadmind* accepts remote requests to administer the information in these databases.
 Remote requests are sent, for example, by kadmin(8) and the kpasswd(1) command, both of which are clients of *kadmind*.

 *kadmind* requires a number of configuration files to be set up in order for it to work:

 :ref:`kdc.conf`
-            The KDC configuration file contains configuration informatin for the KDC and the KADM5 system.  *kadmind* understands a number of  variable  settings in this file, some of whch are mandatory and some of which are optional.
+            The KDC configuration file contains configuration information for the KDC and the KADM5 system.  *kadmind* understands a number of  variable  settings in this file, some of which are mandatory and some of which are optional.
             See the CONFIGURATION VALUES section below.

 *keytab*